Atlamillias/DearPyPixl/README.md

 # though.
 Runtime.start()
 ```
-The number of tasks executed is limited to a number of real-time milliseconds, set on `Runtime.update_interval`.

 <br>

-Frame rate can be managed by updating the `target_frame_rate` and `clamp_frame_rate` attributes.
+Frame rate can be managed by setting values on `.target_frame_rate` and `.clamp_frame_rate`.
 When `clamp_frame_rate` is True, the number of frames rendered per second is limited to the value of `target_frame_rate`, as long as it isn't zero or `None`.
 These values can be updated at any time, even after the event loop has started.
 ```python
 from dearpypixl import *